With MuLab you can easily use sampled drum loops in your compositions, even if they have a different tempo.

 Although the MuLab auto-slicer works quite accurately, automatically slicing up a drum loop is not always 100% perfect, that's normal as audio is a complex form of data.

-In case you want to manually finetune the slices used to match this loop into your composition, right-click the sliced sample part -> Edit Sample.
+In case you want to manually finetune the slices used to match this loop into your composition, right-click the sliced sample clip -> Edit Sample.

 This will open the Audio Lab where you can move, copy, insert and remove markers until you get perfect slices.

-Then when you're done finetuning the slices, right-click the sample display -> Update Sliced Sample Part.
+Then when you're done finetuning the slices, right-click the sample display -> Update Sliced Sample Clip.

 This will update the sequence as well as the multi-sample which are used to get the loop in the groove.